garykac/covid19/README.md

-# COVID19 Tracking for US State
+# COVID19 Tracking for US States

 This site contains alternate visualizations of the data from the [COVID Tracking Project](https://covidtracking.com/).
 For reference,